DevCrew-io/expandable-richtext/example/README.md

 ## Show your Support

-Give a start if this project helped you.
+Give a star if this project helped you.

 ## Copyright & License